 The body-image is probably the most tangible area that slingshots us straight to the development of self-esteem and forecasts of our future relationships.
 It comes into play during the early childhood years, yet it develops its most profound impact during the teens and it also continues having an impact during the rest of our lives.

-From the infinite amount of TV channels, over-sexualized magazines to the Internet’s vast ocean of diverse content, we are faced with a bombardment of unrealistic or distorted models, which are represented as the normal or “ideal” look.
+From the infinite amount of TV channels, over-sexualized magazines to the Internet’s vast ocean of diverse content, we are faced with a bombardment of unrealistic or distorted models, which are represented as the normal or “ideal” look often causing anxiety in young minds who don't match up.
 If a person, no matter the age or gender, creates his or her body expectations based on such looks, this could potentially have serious and unhealthy consequences.
 In order to a achieve the “perfect” or strived to the look, one could resort to drastic changes in dieting and exercising, try and cut corners via drugs or get hooked on plastic surgeries.

 It should be noted that girls (women) are far more likely to be impacted by this compared to boys (men).
 During puberty, girls experience faster changes, both intellectually and physically, and are hence more prone to body-image issues.